 The keywords driving organic traffic can be seen in Google Analytics using the Organic Search Traffic report.
 This can be found by navigating the following sequence within the right sidebar: Traffic Sources>Sources>Search>Organic.

-This report will pull up the keyword level organic traffic metrics for the time period specified.
+This report will pull up the keyword level organic traffic metrics for the period specified.
 It’s recommended to look at a minimum of the last three months of data.
-If the business is seasonal, look at the time period reflective of high season.
+If the business is seasonal, look at the period reflective of the high season.

 There are some other important metrics to look at when determining target keywords for an SEO campaign.
 This analytics report also gives insight into engagement factors, such as bounce rate and average visit duration at the keyword level.
 By focusing on keywords with low bounce rates and a good amount of time spent on the site, the campaign will be focused not only on the keywords most likely to drive traffic, but also to drive visitors that are likely to perform an action on the site.